Interstate 89: Vermont

 I-89 was unique due to one instance of its signage.
 Between (Vermont) exits 9 and 10, a sign showing the distance to the next control cities in each direction was completely in metric.
 While there are many instances of signs being in both miles and kilometers, this was the only case of solely metric in the entire Interstate System.
 Both signs were replaced in 2010 and show distances in miles only.
 (I-19 in Arizona used to be the other "only signed in metric" Interstate in the US, but has been changed over in recent years as the last 2 km have been changed.)
 Speed limit signs have always been posted in miles per hour.

 After exit 11 in Richmond, I-89 leaves the Green Mountains to enter the Champlain Valley, and a notable shift in the landscape is visible.
 Here, just outside Burlington, the highway turns northward once again.
 Also, at this turn is where the only official auxiliary highway starts, I-189.
 A second highway, I-289, was proposed as a beltway through Burlington's northeastern suburbs in the 1980s; amid controversy, the highway has only been partially completed as Vermont Route 289 (VT 289), a super two roadway.
 It has yet to directly meet its parent.

 Passing I-189 at exit 13, I-89 sees the busiest freeway interchange in the entire state, exit 14.
 A full cloverleaf interchange at this exit provides access to downtown Burlington, the University of Vermont, and the retail-heavy Dorset Street, via US 2.
 Heading north from Burlington, the landscape quickly fades from suburban development into rolling hills more characteristic of northern New England, providing a vista overlooking Lake Champlain.
 I-89 passes through Milton, Georgia, St. Albans, Swanton, and finally the border town of Highgate Springs.
-The highway ends at the Canadian border at the Highgate Springs–St. Armand/Philipsburg Border Crossing in Highgate Springs.
+The highway ends at the Canada–United States border at the Highgate Springs–St. Armand/Philipsburg Border Crossing in Highgate Springs.
 Its final exit, which northbound motorists can use to reverse direction onto I-89 south without crossing the border, is exit 22—the highest exit number along the route.
 US 7 has its northern terminus at this interchange as well.